Best alternatives to Facebook Groups in 2023

 Connecteam

 Connecteam is the industry-leading team management tool with many alternatives.
 It allows managers to communicate with every single employee and simplify day-to-day management.
-Some of its features include checklists, forms, and job dispatches.
-Employees can communicate directly and use the app anywhere at any time.

 Switching away from Facebook Groups and Workplace